-10. Forest Health Display - Prepare a visual display outlining a specific forest health issue such as a tree disease, insect pest, animal- or human-caused damage, or an abiotic issue such as weather damage.
-The display must be no larger than 24 inches x 24 inches x 24 inches.
+10. Forest Health Display - prepare a visual display outlining a specific forest health issue such as a tree disease, insect pest, animal- or human-caused damage, or an abiotic issue such as weather damage.
+The display must be no larger than 24 inches by 24 inches by 24 inches.
 Original photographs, drawings, samples, charts, posters, etc. can be used.
 Actual specimens are strongly encouraged but must be properly preserved, i.e. insects pinned or placed in vials of alcohol, leaves pressed and dried.
 Posters submitted may be no larger than 24 inches x 24 inches.

-- Explain through the display what species of trees the health issue affects, diagnostic features of the issue (symptoms in trees, identifying features of the pest, etc.), and management options. - Include common and scientific names of trees and pests. - Supplemental information about the tree or forest health issue: e.g. origin, proliferation in Nebraska/United States, and physiological effects on the tree may be included to enhance educational value.
+- Explain through the display what species of trees the health issue affects, diagnostic features of the issue (symptoms in trees, identifying features of the pest, etc.), and management options. - Include common and scientific names of trees and pests.

+- Supplemental information about the tree or forest health issue: e.g. origin, proliferation in Nebraska/United States, and physiological effects on the tree may be included to enhance educational value.
 Supplemental information will be an important factor in judging but should not exceed three printed pages of text.
-Cite sources of information. - Attach a separate label on the back of the display that includes the 4-H member's name and age.
+Cite sources of information. - Attach a separate label to the back of the display that includes the exhibitor's name and age.

-11. Wildfire Prevention Poster - Prepare a poster, no larger than 24 inches x 24 inches that promotes wildfire prevention strategies.
+11. Wildfire Prevention Poster - Prepare a poster, no larger than 24"x 24" that promotes wildfire prevention strategies.
 Strategies articulated in the poster can include personal and/or land management actions.
-Attach a separate label on the back of the poster that includes the exhibitor4-H member's name and age.
+Attach a separate label on the back of the poster that includes the exhibitor's name and age.

-Supplemental information about wildfire prevention should be attached to the poster: e.g. frequency of wildfires in Nebraska/United States, financial costs of wildfires, environmental factors that contribute to wildfires, etc. To enhance educational value.
+• Supplemental information: about wildfire prevention should be attached to the poster: e.g. frequency of wildfires in Nebraska/United States, financial costs of wildfires, environmental factors that contribute to wildfires, etc. to enhance educational value.
 Supplemental information will be an important factor in judging but should not exceed three printed pages of text.
-Cite sources of information
+Cite sources of information.

-12. Sustainable Landscape Diorama - Box must be no larger than 24 inches x 24 inches.
+12. Sustainable Landscape Diorama - box must be no larger than 24" x 24".
 The exhibit must show a Nebraska landscape that includes elements such as windbreaks, fields, pastureland, CRP, public lands, community/municipal landscapes.
 The goal of this exhibit is for students to articulate conservation and sustainability best-practices that can be implemented on a landscape, while addressing landowner and other stakeholder interests.

-Label point/nonpoint sources of pollution, carbon sequestration, water-wise practices, wildfire prevention strategies, renewable energy sources, and other conservation practices as well as at least 10 species of plants included in the diorama.
-Attach to the exhibit a brief report including supplemental information describing the diorama, defining practices. conservation and outlining opportunities for landscape improvements to enhance educational value.
+- Label point/nonpoint sources of pollution, carbon sequestration, water-wise practices, wildfire prevention strategies, renewable energy sources, and other conservation practices as well as at least 10 species of plants included in the diorama. - Attach to the exhibit a brief report including supplemental information describing the diorama, defining conservation practices, and outlining opportunities for landscape improvements to enhance educational value.
 Supplemental information will be an important factor in judging but should not exceed three printed pages of text.
 Cite sources of information.

 13. Tree Planting Project Display - Plant a tree in your community.
 Prepare a visual display where the student articulates proper tree planting techniques, why the individual tree species was chosen, as well as steps taken to continue care for the tree after initial planting.
-The display must be no larger than 24 inches x 24 inches x 24 inches.
-Photographs, drawings, samples, charts, posters, etc. Can be used.
+The display must be no larger than 24 inches by 24 inches by 24 inches.
+Photographs, drawings, samples, charts, posters, etc. can be used.
 Posters submitted may be no larger than 24 inches x 24 inches.
 The tree must have been planted 60 days to 1 year before State Fair judging day.
 Students must obtain permission from necessary authorities and property owners before planting any trees.